emmampakarinen/todo-app/README.md

 cp .env.example .env
 ```

 Fill in your own values.
 The `.env.example` file shows all required variables without exposing secrets.
-The `GOOGLE_APPLICATION_CREDENTIALS` can be left empty (profile images cannot be uploaded/added when its empty)
+The `GOOGLE_APPLICATION_CREDENTIALS` can be left empty (profile images cannot be uploaded/added when its empty, and mail-service (which registration/login depends on) won't work unless you provide credentials)

 ### 3. Start the local development stack